ubie-oss/esqa/README.md

 Before we run the command we prepare the configuration for the esqa distance function.
-The format is the almost the same as validation settings except that the settings for distance function does not have asseert blocks.
+The format is the almost the same as validation settings except that the settings for distance function does not have assert blocks.

 ```json